ramjam97/ram-state-js/README.md

 - **Getters:** Retrieve the current state using a method or a property.
 - **Version Tracking:** Track the version of the state with each update.
 - **Side Effects:** Execute functions whenever the state changes.
+- **Watchers:** Similar to side effects, execute functions on state setting or changing.
 - **Reset:** Reset the state to its initial value or a new value, and trigger side effects if defined.